 This laboratory allows the student to apply the NSG 282 concepts and principles learned in a controlled classroom environment.
-The student clinically will be able to conduct both complete and focused health assessments by demonstrating an understanding of normal,
+The student clinically will be able to conduct both complete and focused health assessments by demonstrating an understanding of normal, normal deviation and abnormal physical findings across the lifespan.
+Prerequisites: NSG 231; NSG 232/232L/232P; BIOL 223; BIOL 224.
+Corequisites: NSG 282/282P; BIOL 206.

+1.0 Credit

-NSG 282P 1.0 Credit Practicum, Health Assessment and Health Promotion
+Practicum, Health Assessment and Health Promotion